Dr. Katherine Baldwin, Veterinarian

-Dr. Katherine Baldwin BVetMed (hons) CertAVP (SAM) MRCVS qualified from the Royal Veterinary College, London in 2010.
-She started her professional life in mixed practice working across small animal, farm, and equine sectors.
-From here, her passion for medicine grew, and she completed a rotating internship in a specialist referral hospital.
-She spent the next seven years working in a busy, 24-hour small animal hospital in Cambridgeshire, providing routine and emergency care.
+Katherine qualified from the Royal Veterinary College, London, in 2010.
+She started her professional life in mixed practice, working across small animal, farm, and equine sectors.
+She spent seven years working in a busy, 24-hour small animal hospital in Cambridgeshire, providing routine and emergency care.
 Her professional interests are in medical workups, oncology, and ultrasonography.
-She is passionate about client education and empowering pet owners with knowledge to improve patient welfare and access to veterinary services.
+She is passionate about client education and empowering pet owners with the knowledge to improve patient welfare and access to veterinary services.

 Katherine Baldwin